Our customers have been hired by:

 You need measurable desktop support achievements to stand out and get the interview.

 Don't have 'em?
 Don't panic.
-The two IT desktop support resume examples below will light the way.
+The two desktop support resume examples below will light the way.

 How to Write a Resume for Desktop Support with no Experience